 There is almost always a queue at the popular Tanjong Katong nasi lemak shop because of the system it adopts.
-Whether it is the most debated system is debatable.
+Whether it is the most efficient system is debatable.
 There is only one queue for all – whether you are eating in or taking out.
 When you are almost at the front of the queue you will be asked whether you are buying to takeaway and how many packets do you need.
-When you are at the front of the line, you pick the items that will go into each packet.
+When you reach the front of the line, you pick the items that would go into each packet.
 You then pay the cashier.

 Menu & Price List

 There is a menu and price list on the wall.
 However, no one really looks at the menu.
 People just point out or shout out what they want.
 If anyone pays attention to the menu, he may think that he can get a “Prawn Date” at a nasi lemak stall (sounds like a title for a local novel”).

 Nasi Lemak @ Tanjong Katong

 We had eaten at Ponggol Nasi Lemak Tanjong Katong recently and had also bought packets to take home.
 Alas, the takeaway did not use banana leaf anymore but just Styrofoam box.

 We like their coconut cream rice and chilli.
 Chicken wings, prawn roll, anchovies with peanuts and fried fish are among the most popular items.
 That means that those items on the display cabinet need to be replenished constantly.
 Thus, what we get are freshly cooked and still very hot.